ewcloud/ewc-ansible-role-ipa-server/README.md

 [European Weather Cloud (EWC)](https://europeanweather.cloud/).
 The template is designed to:
 * Validate that network/subnet configuration in the EWC tenancy
-* Configure a pre-existing virtual machine running RockyLinux version 8 or 9, and with a minimum recommended 4GB of RAM, such that it:
+* Configure a pre-existing virtual machine running RockyLinux version 8, and with a minimum recommended 4GB of RAM, such that it:
   * Provides DNS resolutions for discovery of resources (i.e. other virtual machines)
   * Enables centralized user and credentials creation/edition/deletion/authentication
   * Allows centralized authorization between users and resources
-* Automatically update the underlying subnet DNS nameserver to point to the newly configured IPA server

 ## Copyright and License
 Copyright © EUMETSAT 2025.